 Anton trained at the Vaganova Academy in St. Petersburg, School of American Ballet in New York City, and San Francisco Ballet School.
 He has danced with New York City Ballet, Dutch National Ballet, Royal Ballet in London, Pacific Northwest Ballet, and Ballet San Jose.
 As a teacher, Anton has taught as a ballet master at English National Ballet, Stuttgart Ballet, National Ballet of Canada, Leipzig Ballet, Hanover Ballet, Wiesbaden Ballet, Pacific Northwest Ballet, and Ballet San Jose.
 Recently, Anton prepared Daniel McCormick for the YAGP competition where Daniel was the 2013 Junior Men’s Gold winner.

-Melissa Sennewald is a recent graduate of California State University, Long Beach, where she received a BA in Dance.
-Melissa is from San Jose, California, where she began dancing at age of four, and trained with teachers Kit Ashleigh-Dean and Kelly Shenefiel Velasquez.
-She has trained in ballet, hip-hop, jazz, modern, and tap.
-Melissa has taught dance for seven years at South Bay Dance Center, Webby Dance Co., and was a guest teacher/choreographer at SJ Ballet’s children’s summer intensive.
+Melissa Sennewald is a graduate of California State University, Long Beach, where she received a BA in Dance.
+Originally from San Jose, California, Melissa began dancing at age of four, and trained with teachers Kit Ashleigh-Dean and Kelly Shenefiel Velasquez.
+She has extensive training in ballet, contemporary, hip-hop, improvisation, jazz, modern, and tap.
 Melissa has performed with South Bay Dance Center’s performing companies, South Bay Ballet Arts and Pure Dance Productions, as well as performed in SBDC’s ballet productions of Coppelia, with leading roles in The Nutcracker, Swan Lake, Sleeping Beauty, and Cinderella.
-While at CSULB, Melissa trained with choreographers Heather Ahern, John Beasant III, Summer Brown, Gerald Casel, Nick Duran, Maria Gillespie, Keith Johnson, Lisa Johnson, Lorin Johnson, Sophie Monat, Jeff Slayton, and Andrew Vaca.
-Melissa performed at the Martha B. Knobel Dance Theater in Andrew Vaca’s piece Going Forward in the Spring 2013 CSULB Dance in Concert.
-She has presented two works of her own for the Spring 2014 Contemporary Concert A, and performed in the Spring 2014 CSULB Dance in Concert in a restaging of Susan McLain’s Evening Soul.
-As well as performing and choreographing, Melissa also enjoyed assisting CSULB’s costume designer Liz Carpenter as a costume technician.
-She is delighted to return to South Bay Dance Center for the new season, and is excited to see what the future in dance has to offer.
+While at CSULB, Melissa trained with many choreographers, as well as performed and presented work at the Martha B. Knobel Dance Theater in Long Beach, CA. She is currently performing with Perspectives Dance Company, based out of San Jose, CA, and enjoys being able to perform and create art in the Bay Area.
+Along with performing and choreographing, Melissa also loves teaching, and has been instructing dance since the age of 15.
+Her main teaching positions have been with Webby Dance Co., Starting Arts, Dance Attack!, and South Bay Dance Center, where she is the director of their competition teams.

 Alexandra Venter was one of the founding dance students of South Bay Dance Center in 1999.
 Ms. Venter became a member of the regional ballet company South Bay Ballet Arts in 2004 and was a Soloist from 2005 - 2009.
 Ballet credits include The Nutcracker, Coppelia, Swan Lake, Sleeping Beauty and Cinderella.
 Principal roles include Clara, Snow Queen, Sugar Plum Fairy, Butterfly, Fairy of Grace, Princess Florine, and Cinderella.
 Ms. Venter has attended summer intensive programs at Contra Costa Ballet, City Ballet in San Diego, Marin Dance Theatre, and received a scholarship to Boston Ballet School’s summer program.
 She has had the privilege to study with many distinguished teachers including David Howard, Alonzo King, Susan Jaffe, and Andre Reyes.
 Through her experiences with South Bay Ballet Arts, Ms. Venter has been able to partner with many talented dancers such as Jekyns Pelaez, Eric Bourman, and Charles Torres.
 In addition to ballet, Ms. Venter also dances jazz, tap, modern and hip hop.
 She has been a member of Pure Dance Productions, a jazz and tap performing company, for nine years.
 At age 14, Ms. Venter had her first professional ballet role when she was hired by Brentwood Ballet Theatre to perform the role of Sugar Plum Fairy.
 Since that time, she has danced professionally for the Chambersburg Ballet in Pennsylvania, Oakland Ballet and Peninsula Ballet Theatre.